0x43ow/-CAPTCHA-systems-defense-against-machine-learning-based-attacks/poisoned_server/README.md

     note that the server needs to be running inordor for the bot to function

 Testing:
-    Testing function to test the model's performace depending on noise levels and used methods have been provided in poisoned_testing_functions.py
+    Testing function to test the model's performace depending on noise levels and used methods have been provided in. poisoned_testing_functions.py,
     call the function in the script or import it
-    example:

         testing_function(method_analysis=True)
             to test individual method's performances on the same noise level